sonertari/UTMFW/README.md

 - Update meta/install.sub:
     + Update the versions of the packages listed in THESETS

-- Make release(8):
+- Make release(8) for the amd64 arch, then do the same for the arm64 arch replacing amd64 with arm64 below:
     + Extract src.tar.gz and and sys.tar.gz under /usr/src/
     + Apply the patches under openbsd/utmfw
 	+ Update the sources with the stable branch changes if any
-	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
+	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast amd64 computer and about 55 hours on a Raspberry Pi 4
 		+ Build the kernel and reboot
 		+ Build the base system
-		+ Make the release, use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
+		+ Make the release, use the dest and rel folders created above:
+            ```
+			export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/
+            ```
     + Copy the install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

 - Update the install sets:
 	+ Update the links for install sets under cd/amd64/X.Y/amd64 using the install sets under ~/OpenBSD/X.Y/amd64/ made above
+	+ Update the links for install sets under cd/arm64/X.Y/arm64 using the install sets under ~/OpenBSD/X.Y/arm64/ made above
 	+ Remove the old links
 	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/amd64/xbaseXY.tgz
+	+ Copy the xbaseXY.tgz install set from installXY.iso to docs/expat/arm64/xbaseXY.tgz
 	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/amd64/xfontXY.tgz
+	+ Copy the xfontXY.tgz install set from installXY.iso to docs/fonts/arm64/xfontXY.tgz
+	+ Copy the files under the BOOT partition of installXY.img for the arm64 arch to ~/OpenBSD/X.Y/arm64/BOOT/
+	+ Download and copy [the Broadcom wifi drivers](https://github.com/pftf/RPi4/tree/master/firmware/brcm) for Raspberry Pi 4 to ~/OpenBSD/X.Y/arm64/firmware/

 - Update the configuration files under config with the ones in the new versions of packages:
     + Also update Doxyfile if the doxygen version has changed